Motor racing: Ricciardo fastest in Hungary practice

-BUDAPEST (Reuters) - Australian Daniel Ricciardo reminded Formula One's title contenders that Red Bull remain a force to reckon with after lapping fastest in crash-interrupted practice at the Hungarian Grand Prix on Friday.
+BUDAPEST (Reuters) - Australian Daniel Ricciardo reminded Formula One's title contenders that a revived Red Bull can be a force to reckon with after lapping fastest in crash-interrupted practice at the Hungarian Grand Prix on Friday.

 Fourth in the championship, and 60 points behind Ferrari's leader Sebastian Vettel at the mid-point in the season, the Perth-born driver recorded a best time of one minute 18.455 seconds in the afternoon.

-He also led the morning timesheets in 1:18.486, with both his fastest times comfortably inside the race lap record of 1:19.071 set by Michael Schumacher with Ferrari in 2004.
+Ricciardo also led the morning timesheets in 1:18.486, with both his fastest times comfortably inside the race lap record of 1:19.071 set by Michael Schumacher with Ferrari in 2004.

+"We obviously brought some updates here and they seem to be working," said the Australian, winner in Hungary in 2014.

+"I definitely feel like we have found some grip in various areas and taken a step in the right direction.

 Vettel was second fastest, 0.183 off the pace, after a slow start to his weekend.